Linus-Mussmaecher/rucola/README.md

 Terminal-based markdown note manager to view statistics, explore connections and launch editing and viewing applications.

-> [!NOTE]
-> This is currently a one-person hobby project, but still fully usable.

 ## Contents
  - [Features](#features)
  - [Target Audience and Similar Programs](#target-audience-and-similar-programs)